NIKOLA TESLA: GENIUS OF THE GENIUSES

 Though he was disappointed at first, he was determined that he would come up with something, something prodigiously new, something that would change the world forever.

-While DC was flourishing, Tesla was working hard, patenting the same work that he had developed under Edison and finally he came up with a new means through which electric power could be transmitted, he invents 'Alternating Current Motor'
+While DC was flourishing, Tesla was working hard, patenting the same work that he had developed under Edison, and finally, he came up with a new means through which electric power could be transmitted.
+He invents the 'Alternating Current Motor'.

 Figure 4: George Westinghouse

-After Tesla demonstrated his AC Motor in 1888, an American entrepreneur, George Westinghouse brought up Tesla's AC patents and hired him so that he could commercialise his motor.
-Thus starting the historical, ''War of Currents''.
+After Tesla demonstrated his AC Motor in 1888, an American entrepreneur, George Westinghouse, bought Tesla's AC patents and hired him so that he could commercialize his motor, thus starting the historical, ''War of Currents''.

 Tesla also started patenting his inventions after his bitter experience of working under Edison...